mad-lab-fau/mad-gui/docs/modules/index.rst

 API Reference
 =============

-This is the API Reference for MaD GUI sorted by modules.
-Before accessing the below parts of the GUI you will likely want to take a look at :ref:`customization`.
+To keep the API reference simple, we have only included the parts that you will likely have to understand when you want to make use of the :ref:`customization`.
+In case you want to have a more detailed documentation about other parts of the GUI, please refer to :ref:`contribution guidelines`.

 .. toctree::
     :maxdepth: 1

     Start GUI <start_gui.rst>
     Data Classes <models.rst>
+    Labels <labels.rst>